ahsanijaz/ahsanijaz.github.io/_posts/2018-11-01-monte_carlo.md

 $$ \tfrac{x^{3}}{3}\big|_0^2 = 2.667 $$

-Now if want to solve it using Monte Carlo simulation, we have to generate random samples within some bounded region and see how many of those fall within our region of interest i.e. lie under the line drawn by $y= x^2$.
+Now if want to solve it using Monte Carlo simulation, we have to generate random samples within some bounded region and see how many of those fall within our region of interest i.e. lie under the line drawn by $$y= x^2$$.

 ### Generating samples in TensorFlow
-In other words, we have to generate random uniform numbers with x-coordinate between 0 and 2 (since integration is from 0 to 2) and y-coordinate from 0 to 4 (as the $x^2$ function gives the y value of 4 at x = 2).
+In other words, we have to generate random uniform numbers with x-coordinate between 0 and 2 (since integration is from 0 to 2) and y-coordinate from 0 to 4 (as the $$x^2$$ function gives the y value of 4 at x = 2).
 To ease understanding, I'll execute the TensorFlow code in Eager mode and wrap it around a function in the end.
 Here, I draw 10000 samples from uniform distribution in TensorFlow as follows:

 ```python